SagarChhabriya/Python-Bootcamp/07-module-07-lists/session-7.0.md

 ## 7.1 Introduction to Python Lists
 A list in Python is a collection of ordered, mutable (changeable) items.
 Lists can store elements of different data types, including numbers, strings, and other objects.
+List also allows duplicates.

 ### Characteristics of Lists:
 - **Ordered**: Items have a specific order and can be accessed by their position.